Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What are Norfolk Island Pines?

-As their name implies, Norfolk Island pines are indigenous to the Norfolk Islands in the South Pacific as well as Australia, New Zealand and New Caledonia.
+As their name implies, Norfolk Island pines (Araucaria heterophylla) are indigenous to the Norfolk Islands in the South Pacific as well as Australia, New Zealand and New Caledonia.
 They are not true pine trees.
 Norfolk Island pines are members of an ancient plant family called Araucaria whose members are found in the South Pacific and southern South America.
 Their leaves resemble needles and their seeds develop in cones so they are often mistaken for pines.

 In their natural environment, Norfolk Island pines are very tall growing to a height of 200 feet.
 They are also very long-lived, often reaching an age of 200 years old.
 Their cones take 18 months to mature.
 Here in the US, they are only hardy in zones 9 through 11.
 They prefer full sun, but will grow in low light so they can be grown indoors as houseplants.

-Can Norfolk Island Pines be Used as Christmas Trees?
+Norfolk Island Pines Make Great Christmas Trees

 Most people become acquainted with Norfolk Island pines during the Christmas season.
 They are sold in supermarkets, plant nurseries, florist shops and home improvement stores as living Christmas trees.
-They are decorated with ornaments, lights, garlands or stars.
+They can be decorated with ornaments, lights, garlands or stars.
 In small homes and apartments that don’t have room for a full sized Christmas tree, a Norfolk Island pine is the perfect size for a Christmas tree.
 And after the holidays, it makes a wonderful houseplant.

 How to Grow a Norfolk Island Pine as a Houseplant